FREE SHIPPING on orders of $85 or more

 Many of the Boernician-Scottish families who crossed the Atlantic settled along the eastern seaboard in communities that would become the backbone of the emerging nations of the United States and Canada.
 In the War of Independence, American families that remained loyal to the Crown moved north into Canada and became known as United Empire Loyalists.
 The ancestral culture of all of these proud Scottish families remains alive in North America in the 20th century through Clan societies and highland games.
 Early North American immigration records have revealed a number of people bearing the name Nesbit or a variant listed above:

-Nesbit Settlers in the United States in the 17th Century
+Nesbit Settlers in United States in the 17th Century

-Nesbit Settlers in the United States in the 18th Century
+Nesbit Settlers in United States in the 18th Century

-Nesbit Settlers in the United States in the 19th Century
+Nesbit Settlers in United States in the 19th Century